slimcoin-project/slimcoin-project.github.io/README.md

 # Theme and multilingual approach

 The theme used is a "mashup": The basic structure is a modification from the [Minima Jekyll theme](https://github.com/jekyll/minima) that allows multi-lingual sites.
 It is free software licensed under the MIT license.
-Since December 2017, the site heavily uses design elements from the old *slimcoin.club* website that unfortunately went offline.
+Since December 2017, the site heavily uses design elements from the old *slimcoin.club* website that unfortunately went offline (which was based on Semantic-UI framework).

 For reference, the [readme file of the multlingual theme modification](Readme-multilingual.md) is conserved.